contentful/forma-36/packages/forma-36-react-components/src/components/Button/README.md

 Button component is used to trigger an action or event.
 By default button is implemented using the native `<button>` element with the proper type="button" provided.
 If the href element is provided, then the element would be rendered as `<a>` element in the document.
 When a button has focus, both the Space and Enter keys will activate the button.
 If the button is disabled, then the disabled attribute is provided.
 Contentful buttons are checked in terms of color contrast and pass all the requirements.
-Buttons has trap focus implemented with the tabindex="-1".
+Buttons have a focus state when using keyboard navigation.

 ## Properies overview: